CODE OF STUDENT CONDUCT AND SOCIAL RESPONSIBILITY

 Parents are expected to contact the school by telephone to excuse their child’s legitimate absence from school, be it for one class, or the entire day.
 Students living on their own are expected to call the school.

-Students who demonstrate ongoing poor attendance may face disciplinary consequences ranging from detention to withdrawal from Handsworth.
+Students who demonstrate ongoing poor attendance may face natural and disciplinary consequences.

 Teachers will report poor attendance and punctuality to parents / guardians through a variety of reporting methods.